 Story continues below…

 The plan also calls for Danish language courses to “supplement” the job focus and calls on the language courses to be modernized and made more relevant to the job market.
 Businesses that hire refugees are also given the opportunity to provide their own language lessons with financial support form the local municipality.

-The full 21-point plan can be read here
+The full 21-point plan can be read here (in Danish).

 Some 25,000 refugees are expected to arrive in Denmark in 2016 with 17,000 of these eventually being transferred to municipality integration programmes, according to a press release by the Ministry of Employment.